tel: +48 888 99 98 98

 • Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes or sizes, which enhances their versatility in applications.

-• Significant importance in the industry of new technologies – are used in hard drives, electric drive mechanisms, medical equipment and other highly developed apparatuses.
+• Wide application in modern technologies – are used in hard drives, electric motors, medical equipment or various technologically advanced devices.

 Disadvantages of neodymium magnets: